CityofToronto/bdit_data-sources/collisions/readme.md

 2. Create a view that references new `traffic_staging` destination in `traffic`.

-3. Update the Airflow variable with the replication table pair:
+3. Update the Airflow variable (ie. `counts_tables`) with the replication table pair:
 `["move_staging.centreline2_midblocks", "traffic.centreline2_midblocks"]` becomes:
 ```json
 [